muw78/amazon-ads-api-connector/readme.md

 - campaigns,
 - ad groups,
 - product ads,
-- keywords, and
+- keywords,
-- negative keywords.
+- negative keywords, and
+- targeting clauses (ASIN targeting).

 It furthermore provides methods to request and retrieve reports via the API.